 Ensure Your Side of The Story Is Heard

-Domestic Violence charges are not all alike.
-Sometimes the charge is a misnomer, in that there was nothing “violent” about it.
-Sometimes there is bodily harm, and violence is more apparent.
-Sometimes there is accidental bodily contact that led to injury.
-The reason I say this is that no matter the charge, the accused has rights, and the story must be heard and a defense must be mounted.
-This much I know: The accused is not feeling very good about being charged, and I am here to help get you through the process as smoothly and peacefully as possible.
+Domestic violence charges are not all alike.
+Sometimes, the charge is a misnomer, in that there was nothing “violent” about it.
+Sometimes, there is bodily harm, and violence is more apparent.
+Sometimes, there is accidental bodily contact that leads to injury.
+No matter the charge, the accused has rights, and the story must be heard and a defense must be mounted.
+The Law Offices of Joel M. Bacher are here to help get you through the process as smoothly and peacefully as possible.

 Don’t Assume the Police Are on Your Side